Management Consultant Burnout: When You're Lost in Your Own Change

 You avoid the conversation you know you need to have.

-You stay in something that’s costing you more than it should.
+You stay in something that’s costing you more than it should — because something underneath is running the show and you haven't named it yet.

 The Path Back

 With capacity, you have a choice.
-With choice, you have momentum — the ability to interrupt the autopilot and respond to what's actually in front of you, rather than react from whatever's running underneath.
+With choice, you have drive — the power to stop autopilot and respond to what’s in front of you, informed by what’s underneath.

 That’s what this practice is built around.